Arthi-chaud/Marvinette/README.md

 - ```tests folder```: the path to the tests' folder

 If you do not want to use the command-line interface to configure your project, use the ```--create-sample-project```.
-It will create a sample configuration file and you change change the values by yourself
+It will create a sample configuration file and you change the values by yourself

 Upon test creation, several files are generated in the ```testFolder```/```testName``` folder: